 PRIMARY DUTIES AND RESPONSIBILITIES:

-Reports to Assistant Vice President of Development Administration.
-Shared supervision of Development Officer and various interns and temporary employees.
+Reports to Assistant Vice President of Administration.
+Shared supervision of one Officer and one Assistant.
+Possibility for supervision of various interns and temporary employees.

 MINIMUM JOB QUALIFICATIONS: